maijoshi/ParaSudoku/README.md

 ## Background

 Sudoku is traditionally played on a 9x9 board.
 These 81 cells on the board are broken down into 9 3x3 subboxes.
-The goal of the game is to play the numbers 1-9 in the cells such that no row, column, or box contains the same number twice.
+The goal of the game is to place the numbers 1-9 into the cells such that no other cells in the same row, column, or box contain the same number.

+Below are examples of a sudoku puzzle (top) and its solution (bottom):

 ![Sudoku](Sudoku.png)

 ![Solved Sudoku](Solved_Sudoku.png)

-## Challenges
+### Challenges

+There are several challenges associated with solving sudoku puzzles in parallel.
+Solving sudoku puzzles is an NP-complete problem, with ove 6.67 x 10^21 distinct solutions for the 9x9 board, thus making Sudoku a complex problem to solve.
+Furthermore, each cell depends on the corresponding values in its row, column, and subbox.
+Since each cell is dependent on so many other cells, there is no straightforward to parallelize solving Sudoku.

+### Sequential Algorithms

+Within our project, we implemented two sequential algorithms for our baseline: a brute-force, backtracking algorithm and Crook's algorithm.

+#### Brute-Force Algorithm

 ## Approaches

 ## Results